roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

 The output shows that the cgroup driver is set to cgroupfs.

-To fix the issue, perform the following steps:
+To resolve the issue, perform the following steps:

 1. Create a copy of /etc/docker/daemon.json.
-In the CLI, run the following command to update /etc/docker/daemon.json.
+Then, run the following commands to update /etc/docker/daemon.json.

     ```
     cat >/etc/docker/daemon.json <<-EOF